MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 Streaming dataflows in Power BI empower organizations to:

 * Make confident decisions in near real time.
 Organizations can be more agile and take meaningful actions based on the most up-to-date insights.
 * Democratize streaming data.
-Organizations can make data more accessible and easier to interpret with a no-code solution, and reduce IT resources.
+Organizations can make data more accessible and easier to interpret with a no-code solution, and this accessibility reduces IT resources.
-* Accelerate time to insight by using an end-to-end streaming analytics solution with integrated data storage and BI.
+* Accelerate time to insight by using an end-to-end streaming analytics solution with integrated data storage and business intelligence.

 Streaming dataflows support DirectQuery and [automatic page refresh/change detection](../../create-reports/desktop-automatic-page-refresh.md).
 This support allows users to build reports that update in near real time, up to every second, by using any visual available in Power BI.